Tomographic collective modes in a magnetic field: Discussion

 \section{Discussion}

 In this article, we examined how diffusive collective modes in the tomographic regime are suppressed with the application of a magnetic field.
-In the absence of a magnetic field, the transverse conductivity in the tomographic transport regime exhibits two diffusive collective modes separated by a branch cut.
-A magnetic field will ultimately suppress one of these branches, and the surviving collective mode approaches zero in the large magnetic-field limit, where the mode becomes becomes a conventional hydrodynamic diffusive mode.
-Using our numerical solution of the linearized Boltzmann equation with even- and odd-parity relaxation rates, we explored this crossover for quasiparticles with arbitrary Landau parameter \mbox{$F_1$}.
-We find that there is a two-step suppression of the tomographic regime with increasing magnetic field.
-In the first step, one of the tomographic collective modes disappears.
-However, at such magnetic fields, the remaining collective mode is still made of a large number of odd-parity modes.
-As the magnetic field increases further, the weight in the odd-parity modes becomes concentrated in the hydrodynamic current modes, leading to the second stage where the remaining tomographic mode approaches zero-damping.
+In the absence of a magnetic field, the transverse conductivity exhibits two diffusive collective modes that are separated by a branch cut, the extent of which is approximately \mbox{$ -i \gamma_e (k\xi)^2 $} [cf.\ Eq.~\eqref{eq:frequencies_exact}].
+Using our numerical solution of the linearized Boltzmann equation with even- and odd-parity relaxation rates, we explored how these tomographic collective modes change upon increasing the magnetic field for arbitrary Landau parameter \mbox{$F_1$}.
+The key finding is that, similar as for the static response~\cite{rostami_magnetic-field_2024, ben-shachar_tomographic_2025,ben-shachar_magnetotransport_2025}, there is a two-step suppression of the tomographic collective mode spectrum with increasing magnetic field.
+In the limit of small magnetic fields \mbox{$\omega_c \ll \gamma_o$}, there is no appreciable change to the spectrum.
+The first stage occurs when the dominant odd-parity modes become collisionless, \mbox{$ \sqrt{\langle m^2\rangle}\omega_c \sim \gamma_o(\sqrt{\langle m^2\rangle})$}, at which point one branch of the tomographic modes disappears while the remaining mode persists.
+We note that at this stage the Fermi surface deformation of the remaining branch is still dominated by a large number of odd-parity angular momentum modes.
+The second stage occurs at larger magnetic fields \mbox{$\gamma_o \ll \omega_c \simeq \gamma_e$}, where the Fermi surface deformation becomes dominated by the hydrodynamic modes \mbox{$m=0,\pm1$}, and the damping rate approaches zero.